Does the flagship Inov-8 Roclite Pro G 400 Gore-Tex live up to the hype?

 These boots have been used exclusively around the moors and hills of North Yorkshire, through autumn and winter.

-This means they’ve endured amalgamation of mud, snow, bog, wet and ice.
+This means they’ve endured an amalgamation of mud, snow, bog, wet and ice.
 More than enough to put that grip to the test.
 All over hills, steep grassy sections, rocks, tarmac and gravel too.

 I’ve used them for short hikes and all-day hikes, sometimes in pretty wet and snowy conditions.